Seremban railway station

 The Seremban railway station is a Malaysian railway station located in the heart of Seremban, the capital of the state of Negeri Sembilan.
 The station is named after the city.

 The station is served by the KTM ETS train services, as well as the KTM Komuter service introduced in 1995.
 Since December 2015, the station is served by the Seremban Line which runs between Batu Caves and Pulau Sebang/Tampin stations.
 The station is also the former southern terminus, and namesake, of the KTM Komuter Seremban line.

 The station was once the starting point of the branch line to Port Dickson which served oil train traffic, before being closed in 2008 with the branch line undergoing dismantling in 2022.
+Plans have been considered to revive the Port Dickson branch line, although none have came to fruition as of yet.